wyfo/apischema/docs/index.md

 ## apischema

-`apischema` makes your life easier when dealing with API data.
+JSON (de)serialization, *GraphQL* and JSON schema generation using Python typing.

-This library offers JSON (de)serialization, *GraphQL* and JSON schema generation through python typing, with a spoonful of sugar.
+*apischema* makes your life easier when dealing with API data.

 ## Install
 ```shell